Influenza Vaccine Live Intranasal

 ACIP states that, as a precaution, individuals who are not at high risk for severe influenza complications and who developed GBS within 6 weeks of a previous dose of influenza vaccine generally should not receive influenza vaccination;100 clinicians might consider use of antiviral prophylaxis for such individuals.100 However, ACIP states that benefits of influenza vaccine may outweigh risks for certain individuals with a history of GBS who are at high risk for severe complications from influenza.100

 Individuals with Altered Immunocompetence and Their Close Contacts

 Efficacy not studied in immunocompromised individuals.1 Limited data in immunocompromised adults, adolescents, and children with HIV or cancer indicate adverse effects and frequency and duration of vaccine virus shedding in such individuals are similar to that reported in healthy individuals.1

-CDC, NIH, IDSA, AAP, and other experts state that HIV-infected children, adolescents, and adults should receive annual vaccination against seasonal influenza; however, the parenteral inactivated influenza vaccine (not the intranasal live vaccine) should be used for prevention of seasonal influenza in HIV-infected individuals.100 112 155 156
+CDC, NIH, IDSA, AAP, and other experts state that HIV-infected children, adolescents, and adults should receive annual vaccination against seasonal influenza with parenteral inactivated influenza vaccine (not the intranasal live vaccine).100 112 155 156

 ACIP states that live viral vaccines (including intranasal live influenza vaccine) usually should not be used in immunocompromised individuals, except in certain circumstances.134 These experts state that use of live virus vaccines can be considered in patients with leukemia, lymphoma, or other malignancies if the disease is in remission and chemotherapy was terminated at least 3 months prior to vaccination.134 (See Specific Drugs under Interactions.)